intersel/Blapy/README.md

 * **prepend**: if the container-name is found from the external content, the external content should be added before the current Blapy block content.
 * **replace**: if the container-name is found from the external content, the inner content of the external content should replace the current Blapy block content.
 * **remove**:  if the container-name is found from the external content, then the Blapy block is to be removed.
+* **custom**:  if the container-name is found from the external content, then we call the custom change 'doCustomChange' if defined and send the Blapy_doCustomChange event.
+* **[an animation plugin function name]**: if the container-name is found from the external content, function to call and apply to do the content change.
+ The available plugin functions may be found in the Blapy_AnimationPlugins.js file.

 ####data-blapy-update-rule
 ['local'|'external' (default)]